 Over the summer months, brush, trees, and weeds may have begun growing around your unit.
 Trim any and all foliage that is growing too close and could be a potential fire hazard.
 Keep the area around your unit free of any obstruction that might interfere with the operation of your system.
 If you need to winterize your lawn and garden, we love working with the team at Green Image Landscape & Design.

+Be sure to follow this HVAC Tips for Summer Checklist.
 Taking one weekend to clean and perform a few repairs will not only protect your home during the fall and winter months, but it will also prevent repairs in the future.
-If you have concerns with anything you come across, don’t hesitate to give us a call at 317-670-0171.
+If you have concerns with anything you come across, don’t hesitate to give us a call at 317-203-8149.
 We’re happy to help!

 I believe trust is the foundation of a refreshingly different customer experience.
 Our team goes the extra mile to deliver it every day.